dineshreddynaredla/react-book-repo/patterns/hooks.md

 > Just create smaller components?

 In many cases it’s not possible to break these components into smaller ones because the stateful logic is all over the place.
 It’s also difficult to test them
+- classes confuse both people and machines, you have to understand how this works in JavaScript, you have to bind them to event handlers

 ## Selling point of Hooks